mrh929/magisk-wifiadb/README.md

 **Configuring WiFiADB to start on boot :**

 - Download the latest release of the module.
-- Install it manually using the Magisk Manager App
+- Install it manually using the Magisk Manager App.
 - Enable WiFiADB module in magisk.
+- Reboot Your Device.
 - Your Wireless Debugging is enabled.

 **Commands to establish wireless ADB connection**